On computational capabilities of Ising machines based on nonlinear oscillators,: QKM, XY model, and rank-2 SDP

-Thus, QKM, in fact, describes the dynamics of vector spins in the XY-model.
-This provides a convenient phenomenology for discussing properties of the dynamical Ising machines as it abstracts from the challenges of physical realizations of networks of nonlinear oscillators.
+Thus, QKM describes the dynamics of vector spins in the XY model~\cite{shinomoto_phase_1986}.
+This relationship provides a convenient phenomenology for discussing the dynamic Ising machines implementing QKM as it abstracts from the challenges of physical realizations of oscillator networks.
+Therefore, for brevity, we will refer to these networks as XY machines.

-The equivalence $\mathrm{QKM}=\mathrm{XY}$ shows that the dynamics of a network of non-linear oscillators is related to finding the ground state of the Ising model to the same degree as the dynamics of the XY-model.
-This poses a problem of establishing a quantitative relation between the configurations of the XY- and Ising models, since the spin vectors can be arbitrarily oriented.
-This problem can be approached using methods developed within the theory of combinatorial optimization \cite{korte_combinatorial_2018,williamson_design_2011}.
+The equivalence $\mathrm{QKM} \leftrightarrow \mathrm{XY}$ implies that the network evolution realizes the gradient descent for the XY model.
+Generally, the outcome of the evolution is a configuration with an unconstrained mutual orientation of vector spins.
+This poses two questions: \begin{enumerate} \item What is the relation between the final state of the XY model and the ground state of the Ising model? \item How to reconstruct a feasible binary distribution from the ensemble of arbitrarily oriented spins? \end{enumerate}

-As follows from Eq.~\eqref{eq:cut-h}, finding the maximal cut (or the ground state of the Ising model) can be formulated as an integer program:
+Finding the maximal cut (or the ground state of the Ising model) can be formulated as an integer program:

 with constraints $ \Xi_{m,m} = 1 $, and $\rank(\Xi) = 1 $.
-This problem is NP-hard and, moreover, is APX-hard \cite{papadimitriou_optimization_1991,khot_optimal_2004} meaning that there is no polynomial-time algorithm providing arbitrary good approximation, unless $\textrm{P} = \textrm{NP} $.
-For such problems, the algorithms are characterized by the approximation ratio: $\rho = C_{\set{G}}(\boxi_{best}) /\bar{C}_{\set{G}} $, where $\boxi_{best} $ is the best configuration the algorithm is guaranteed to produce.
-For example, local search algorithms aiming to solve problem~\eqref{eq:maxcut-ilp} directly are characterized by $\rho \gtrsim 0.5$ \cite{korte_combinatorial_2018}.
-Due to the artificial form of the respective worst-case Hamiltonians, however, this does not preclude local search algorithms to perform perfectly on some practically relevant classes.
+This problem is APX-hard~\cite{papadimitriou_optimization_1991, khot_optimal_2004} meaning that, unless $\textrm{P} = \textrm{NP}$, there is no polynomial-time algorithm providing arbitrarily good approximation.
+For such problems, the algorithms are characterized by the approximation ratio: $\rho = C_{\set{G}}(\boxi_g) /\bar{C}_{\set{G}} $, where $C_{\set{G}}(\boxi_g)$ is the best solution the algorithm is guaranteed to produce in polynomial time.
+For example, for local search algorithms one has $\rho \gtrsim 0.5$~\cite{korte_combinatorial_2018}.
+In particular, this holds for the example of a dynamical machine driven by Eq.~\eqref{eq:cont-IM-eqm}.
+Of course, due to the special form of the respective worst-case Hamiltonians (see, for instance,~\cite{kalantari_quadratic_1986}), this does not preclude local search algorithms from performing very well on some classes of graphs, which may be of practical relevance.